yafatek/turqV2/src/markdown/legislation/financial-literacy.md

 ---
-title: An Act relative to financial literacy in Massachusetts
+title: An Act relative to Financial Literacy in Massachusetts
-chapter: Chapter 13.1.abcd
+chapter: Chapter 69 of the General Law is hereby amended by inserting the following after section 1Q the following section
-section: Section 11.8.e
+section: 1R.
+Financial Literacy Education in Massachusetts
 accomplishes: This document specifies minimum requirements for the implementation of a financial literacy education program in the public schools of the Commonwealth of Massachusetts.